UofT-DSI/shell/README.md

 ## Policies
 * **Accessibility:** We want to provide an accessible learning environment for all.
 If there is something we can do to make this module more accessible to you, please let us know.
 * **module communications:** Communications take place over email or on Slack.
-If communicating over email, please include "DSI-Git" or similar in the subject line, e.g. "DSI-Git: pandas question"
+If communicating over email, please include "DSI-Shell" or similar in the subject line, e.g. "DSI-Shell: bash question"
 * **Camera:** Keeping your camera on is optional.
 * **Microphone:** Please keep microphones muted unless you need to speak.
 Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
 * **Assessment:** There will be homework which **is not** graded, but highly recommended, and there will be two assignments which **are** graded.